ngs-docs/2021-august-remote-computing/_main.utf8.md

 - Commands `for`, `basename`, `echo`, `if`
 - How to write and execute shell scripts
-- Learning how to use multiple screens for long-running analyses
+- Learning how to use multiple sessions with screen for long-running analyses

 ## What is a script?